FS-Researcher: Test-Time Scaling for Long-Horizon Research Tasks with File-System-Based Agents: Experiments

 Table~\ref{tab:deepresearchbench} shows the results on DeepResearch Bench, on which FS-Researcher with \texttt{Claude-Sonnet-4.5} reaches \textbf{53.94} RACE and significantly outperforms the strongest baseline (RhinoInsight, \textbf{+3.02}).
 Notably, the comprehensiveness and insight are improved by large margins (\textbf{+3.74}/\textbf{+4.4} over the previous best), which highlights the ability of FS-Researcher on broadly collecting evidences and synthesizing in-depth analyses.
 FS-Researcher \texttt{Claude-Sonnet-4.5} also shows competitive performance on citation accuracy, only left behind \texttt{Gemini-2.5-Pro-DeepResearch}.

-Importantly, our gain is not solely attributable to a stronger backbone model: compared with \texttt{LangChain Open Deep Research} under the same GPT-5 backbone, FS-Researcher improves RACE by \textbf{+2.16}.
-This indicates that the file-system-based two-stage workflow and persistent knowledge base provide a complementary, framework-level benefit beyond backbone choices.
+Importantly, our gain is not solely attributable to a stronger backbone model.
+Under the same GPT-5 backbone, FS-Researcher improves RACE by \textbf{+2.16} over \texttt{LangChain Open Deep Research}; under the same Gemini-2.5-Pro backbone, it outperforms RhinoInsight by \textbf{+1.59} RACE.
+Furthermore, the agent harness itself contributes a substantial share of the gain: Gemini-2.5-Pro equipped with only a search tool scores 31.9 RACE, whereas the same model inside its official harness reaches 49.71 RACE, and FS-Researcher pushes this further to 52.51 RACE (see Appendix~\ref{app:harness_contribution} for the full breakdown).
+Together, these results confirm that the file-system-based two-stage workflow and persistent knowledge base provide a complementary, framework-level benefit beyond backbone choices.
 FS-Researcher with \texttt{GPT-5} does not achieve as high citation accuracy as \texttt{Claude-Sonnet-4.5} because \texttt{GPT-5} tends to stack several citations at the end of a paragraph, which might result in the misalignment between cited sources and extracted fact statements.